KizzyCode/ehttpd-rust/README.md

 ## Thread-based design
 The rationale behind the thread-based approach is that it is much easier to implement than `async/await`, subsequently requires less codes and is – in theory – less error prone.
-Furthermore, it also simplifies application development since the developer doesn't cannot accidentally stall the entire runtime with a single blocking call.
+Furthermore, it also simplifies application development since the developer cannot accidentally stall the entire runtime with a single blocking call – due to the OS' scheduler, threads have strong concurrency isolation, which can even be `nice`d or tweaked if appropriate.

 ## Performance